afane/afane/README.md

-## Greetings, Tech enthusiasts, Reasechers and recruiters! 👋
+## Greetings, Tech enthusiasts, Reasechers and Recruiters! 👋

 PS: If I'm not active here, you may find my recent projects on my Kaggle profile